isn2102/p8105_Homework3/Homework3.md

 **comments**
 Based on this graph I can see that the first \~300 minutes of the day have much less activity than the rest of the day.
-There are some spikes in activity around 500-700 minutes (especially for Sundayand) and around 1300-1400 minutes.
+There are some spikes in activity around 500-700 minutes (especially for Sunday) and around 1300-1400 minutes.
 The spikes later in the day are particularly pronounced on Fridays.